eunomia-bpf/eunomia-bpf/documents/benchmark.md

 # benchmark

-Most of the time, eunomia-bpf work as a library to load eBPF program.
+Most of the time, bpf-loader work as a library to load eBPF program.
 It will not affect eBPF program after the program has been loaded and attached.

 TODO: add more benchmark results